Pianos Become the Teeth: Drift (2022)

-On June 8, 2022, Pianos Become the Teeth announced their fifth studio album Drift which was released on August 26, 2022 through Epitaph Records.
+On June 8, 2022, Pianos Become the Teeth announced their fifth studio album Drift which was released on August 26, 2022, through Epitaph Records.
 They also released the first single and music video from the album "Genevieve."

 Musical style and lyrics

-Pianos Become The Teeth is a prominent band in "The Wave," a new generation of post-hardcore bands.
+Pianos Become The Teeth is a prominent band in "the wave," a new generation of post-hardcore bands.
 Other figures in The Wave include La Dispute, Touché Amoré, Defeater and Make Do and Mend.
 The bands in this movement perform with "emotionally-centered lyrical content, dual musical emphasis on both melody and distorted intensity."

-Musically, Pianos Become The Teeth write songs influenced by early screamo acts such as Envy, City of Caterpillar and Funeral Diner, and also post-rock bands like This Will Destroy You.
+Musically, Pianos Become The Teeth write songs influenced by emo and screamo acts such as Who Calls So Loud and Planes Mistaken for Stars, melodic hardcore bands including Modern Life is War and Have Heart and also post-rock bands like This Will Destroy You.
 In an interview with Staircase Thoughts, the band described being labeled as screamo as "flattering in some respects;" ultimately, however, they did not want to be pigeonholed as a "screamo band."

 Vocalist Kyle Durfey writes very personal lyrics that often discuss events in his life, or about dwelling on the future and growing up.
 Specifically on their album Old Pride, Durfey wrote about, "how you have this 'young fire' when you're younger and you have to have an 'old pride' to feel right about your life."
 The track "Cripples Can't Shiver" outlines Durfey's father, and how his struggles with multiple sclerosis impacted his life.
 In an interview with Hearwax, Kyle Durfey commented on writing dark lyrics, stating "I feel like most of us and most bands we are into tend to write about darker things.
 It's hard to write when you're happy.
 This doesn't mean we aren't happy as people."